-Invoice discounting is another form of invoice discounting and this differs from factoring (mentioned above).
+Invoice discounting is another form of invoice finance and this differs from factoring (mentioned above).
 Here, the company issues an invoice to its customer for completed work / service.
 A copy of the invoice is sent to the factoring company who immediately advances a percentage of the invoice value (perhaps 60%-90%).

 The customer is generally not aware that the company is using this facility and is often referred to as “confidential invoice discounting”.

-When the customer eventually pays the invoice (directly to the company) it then any charges due to the factoring company.
+When the customer eventually pays the invoice (directly to the company) it then deducts any charges due to the factoring company.

 The lender relies mainly on the debtor ledger (ie the invoices) as its security.

-This is used for larger, more established businesses where the ledger is well maintained and there is a good system of credit control and is generally cheaper than factoring because the interest rate lower (more established business so perceived lower risk) and the company manages its own ledger and invoices.
+This is used for larger, more established businesses where the ledger is well maintained and there is a good system of credit control and is generally cheaper than factoring because the interest rates are lower (more established business so perceived lower risk) and the company manages its own ledger and invoices.